Princess Lovisa arrives in Stockholm 15 June 1850

 Wilhelm Theodor Strokirk (1823-1895) was 27 years old in 1850.
 He appears in several places in Augusta’s diary as does his future father-in-law.

-One thought on “Princess Lovisa arrives in Stockholm 15 June 1850”
+One response to “Princess Lovisa arrives in Stockholm 15 June 1850”

 Leave a Reply